 1. Name of the Organization

 2. Address of Head Office

 3. Address of the Branch office (if any)

-4. Nature of the OrganizationYear of registration /
+4. Nature of the Organization

-commencement of business (with documentary proof)
+registration/commencement of business (with documentary

+proof)

 5. Name of the Director / Partner etc.

 6. Details of their interest, If any

 7. In other business may also be indicted

 8. Particular of the Staff Employ

 9. Name Qualification Experience Salary Length of service with the firm.

+•

-• ······································
+•

-Travel Agency Management and Tour Operations MTTM-104

 10. Details of office premises Space in sq. ft

 11. Location Area of Commercial residential

 12. Reception areaaccessibility to toilets

 13. Name of Bankers (please attach a reference from your Bankers

 14. Name of Auditors

-A balance sheet and profit and loss statement pertaining to the travel business,
+A balance sheet and profit and loss statement about the travel business, as prescribed

-as prescribed under Company Law, must be submitted by each applicant.
-These
+under Company Law, must be submitted by each applicant.
+These audited

-audited statements should be in respect of your establishment for the last
+statements should be in respect of your establishment for the last completed financial

-completed financial year or the calendar year immediately preceding the date or
+year or the calendar year immediately preceding the date or submission of your

-submission of your application.
-Also furnish details of your turnover in the
+application.
+Also, furnish details of your turnover in the following statement:

-following statement:

 Particulars of the Travel Agency concerned

 a) Paid-up Capital (Capital employed)

 b) Loans:

 i.
 Secured

 ii.
 Unsecured

 c) Reserves

 d) Current Liabilities and provisions

 e) Total (a to d):

 f) Fixed assets (excluding intangible assists)

 g) Investment

 h) Current assets

 i) Intangible Assets

 j) Total (f to I)

 Notes:

+I. Intangible assets should include goodwill expenses, tenancy and business rights, and

+deferred revenue expenditure. accumulated loss etc.

+II.
+The reserve should include the balance of the profit and loss Account and exclude

+III.
+Current assets should include sundry debts, loan advances, cash and bank balance.

+taxation reserve.

-- I. Intangible assets should include goodwill expenses, tenancy and business rights, deferred revenue expenditure. accumulated loss etc. - II.
-Reserve should include balance of profit and loss Account and exclude taxation reserve. - III.
-Current assets should include sundry debts, loans advance, cash and bank balance. - IV.
-Current liabilities and provision would taxation reserve. - V. Copy of acknowledgement in respect of income Tax return for the current assessment year should be enclosed. - VI.
-Whether any activity is undertake by the firm besides travel Organizations if any..... - VII.
+- IV.
+Current liabilities and provisions would be taxation reserves. - V. Copy of the acknowledgement in respect of the income Tax return for the current assessment year should be enclosed. - VI.
+Whether any activity is undertaken by the firm besides travel Organizations if any..... - VII.
 Letter of approval of IATA and Certificate of accreditation for the current year should be enclosed.
 GSAs?
 PSAs, of IATA airlines, should be enclosed (documentary proof in this regard). - VIII.
-Indicate the Air/Shipping?
-Railway ticketing agencies held by the firm.
+Indicate the Air/Shipping.
+Railway ticketing agencies held by the firm.....

-Enclosed Demand Draft of Rs 3000/- for each Branch Office as the fee for recognition/renewal.
+Enclosed Demand Draft of Rs 3000/-for each Branch Office as the fee for recognition/renewal.